 Impact on Borrowing

-A higher unemployment rate can give the RBA more room to keep rates steady or cut them if inflation is still easing.
-For borrowers, that can mean less pressure on mortgage rates.
+A higher jobless rate can give the RBA room to keep rates steady or cut them if the labour market keeps cooling.
+For borrowers, that can ease mortgage pressure over time.

 GDP Growth

-GDP growth shows how much Australia’s economy is expanding or shrinking over time.
-It is the broadest measure of how much people and businesses are producing and spending.
+GDP growth shows how much the Australian economy is growing or shrinking over time.

 Current Value